Camp Rock: Merchandise

 Merchandise of the film is sold at Target, Claire's, and Limited Too.
 They include clothing (such as pajamas, T-shirts, and underwear), bags (tote bags, backpacks, etc.), bedding collection, toys, and dolls of the characters.
 Play Along Toys, so far, has only released dolls of Mitchie and Shane.
 On May 13, 2008, Disney published Camp Rock: The Junior Novel, by Lucy Ruggles, the novelization of the film.
 Target retail stores sell "special editions" of the novel, hardcover books that include photos.

 Reception

 Ratings

 Camp Rock premiered on Disney Channel in the United States on June 20, 2008, with 8.9 million viewers, being the second most viewed Disney Channel Original Movie at the time, only behind High School Musical 2 (2007).
 Its June 21 showing on ABC had 3.47 million viewers, and its June 22 showing on ABC Family had 3.73 million viewers, according to Nielsen SoundScan.
 The DVD topped the national home video sales chart for the week ending August 24.
-The movie's premiere in Canada became Family Channel's second-most-watched movie ever, also behind High School Musical, with 848,000 viewers.
+The film's premiere in Canada became Family Channel's second-most-watched film ever, also behind High School Musical, with 848,000 viewers.
 Its Disney Channel Italy premiere received 1.14 million viewers in September.
 According to Billboard the film attracted an audience of 146 million viewers in 160 nations and 30 languages.